-If students are not sat in their form rooms by 8.45am they will be marked late.
-If a student is late twice in a week they will receive a 30-minute after school detention.
-If they are late three times in a week they will receive a 60-minute after school detention and, in addition to the 60-minute detention, they will be internally isolated in room 35 if they are late to school more than three times in a week.
+If students are not sat in their form rooms by 8.50am they will be marked late.
+If a student is late to school, they will receive a 30-minute C2 lates detention that day.
+Parents/carers will be notified by text message that their child is expected to serve the C2 detention that day.
+If a student fails to attend the C2 detention on the day they are late to school, they will receive a 40-minute SLT detention (Friday).
+If a student fails to attend this SLT detention, they will be internally isolated the following day.